winglang/winglibs/README.md

 ## Writing Wing Libraries

 See [docs](https://www.winglang.io/docs/libraries#creating-a-wing-library).

+Please note that it refers to writing libraries that are not published here, so it includes instructions for things that you get here automatically when using the `mklib.sh` script to scaffold your library.

 ## License

 This repository is licensed under the [MIT License](./LICENSE), unless otherwise specified in a